bashtavenko/CodeQualityPortal/README.md

 There is demo data initializer and the site should run right out of the box as long as [SQL Server 2012 Express LocalDB]( https://msdn.microsoft.com/en-us/library/hh510202(v=sql.110).aspx) is installed.

-There is also branch diff feature to compare metrics of two branches on a given date.

-We have been using this code to track production code quality metrics since 2014.
+We have been using this portal to track production code quality metrics since 2014.